 Epidemic Planet

-institute: ISI Foundation, Turin, Italy - Indiana University, USA
+Institutes: ISI Foundation, Turin, Italy - MoBS Lab at Northeastern University, Boston, USA

 The Epidemic Planet is an installation for scientific exhibitions meant to disseminate the long-running research on the computational modeling of epidemics at the Computational Epidemiology Lab at the ISI Foundation (Turin, Italy) and the Center for Complex Networks and Systems Research at Indiana University (Bloomington, IN, USA) under the direction of Alessandro Vespignani and Vittoria Colizza.
 The exhibit aims to enable its users to interactively compare and learn about the effect of a number of intervention scenarios on a pandemic, simulated using GLEaM, the unique global epidemic and mobility model, and visualized using the GLEaMviz visualization.